RepHuby/Blog/Guide

 Editorial compliance is preventative and structural.
 It embeds regulatory review into the content creation pipeline before publication.
 Traditional content moderation (flagging misinformation post-publication) is reactive.
 Regulated financial brands now operate on a zero-tolerance model: non-compliant content does not go live.
 The cost of this approach—slower publication cycles, smaller editorial teams—is treated as a regulatory expense, not a marketing cost.

-Institutional Adoption Rates and Market Pressure
+Institutional Adoption rates and Market Pressure

 RepHuby Intelligence tracked 47 major global financial institutions over Q1-Q2 2026.
 Results: 89% have restructured editorial governance; 76% have implemented compliance checkpoints before content publication; 63% have created dedicated compliance-editorial roles.
 This adoption is driven by two mechanisms: regulatory enforcement (FCA issued 12 penalties for misleading editorial in 2025-2026) and institutional reputation management (each enforcement action triggers 15-20% client attrition on average).